 Depending on the options installed, the electrical system is very direct and easy to troubleshoot.
-You have 12 volt and 120 volt circuits.
-The 12-volt circuit comes from your automotive battery, and an auxiliary battery if installed in the camper.
-The power enters the camper at the front through a three pronged or 7-pin connector (depending on camper), and is routed through the frame to the fuse panel located in the black IOTA load center, inside the camper.
-The 120 volt source of power (the outlet) is located on the outside driver side of the camper, and is also routed directly to the black IOTA load center in the kitchen cabinets.
+You have 12 volt (battery power) and 120 volt (electricity) circuits.
+The 12 volt power inside your camper is usually supplied from an auxiliary battery (or batteries) installed in your camper, unless you did not order those.
+If you do not have a separate camper battery (or batteries), then the camper will most likely get 12 volt power from the truck battery in your engine compartment.
+The 12 volt power enters the camper at the front corner (exterior) through a three pronged marine trolling motor plug and is routed through the camper frame up to the 12 volt fuse panel located inside the camper (kitchen cabinets).
+The 120 volt electricity source power hook-up is located on the outside of the camper (30 amp marine connection), and this electricity supply is also routed directly to the 120 volt circuit breakers inside the camper (kitchen cabinets).

-When "shore" power is available, that is, 120 volt power from a source outside the camper, the 30amp IOTA electronic power converter will automatically supply 12 volt power to the lights, furnace, 12 volt receptacles, outside light(s), and ceiling fan, etc..
-If the camper is not connected to a 120 volt supply, the appliances will operate on 12 volt power from the truck battery and charging system, or, if installed, the auxiliary battery when the vehicle ignition is turned off.
-The function of the separator switch (with the aux. battery system) is to disengage the truck power supply (i.e. truck starting battery) when the truck is turned off, therefore keeping the truck battery fully charged.
-Disconnect 12 volt power to camper with the master switch ("red or silver" push/pull knob near fuse panel & circuit breakers) if camper is not being used, over time the alarms may drain the battery.
+When "shore" power is available, that is, 120 volt power from an electricity source outside the camper, the 30amp IOTA power converter will automatically supply 12 volt power to the entire camper (lights, furnace, 12 volt receptacles, outside lights, ceiling fan, etc.) If the camper is not connected to a 120 volt supply, the appliances will operate on 12 volt power from the auxiliary camper battery(s), or the truck battery if your camper does not have its' own 12v battery installed.
+The function of the battery separator (comes installed with the FWC aux. battery system option) is to disengage the truck power supply (i.e. the truck starting battery) when your truck is turned off, therefore keeping the truck battery fully charged.
+In each camper we usually install a Master 12 Volt Disconnect Switch (a small "red or silver" push/pull knob near the 12V fuse panel & circuit breakers) so that you can quickly & easily disengage the camper, from the camper battery, if you are not planning on using your camper.
+This will keep small items inside the camper (ex: propane/carbon monoxide sensor) from possibly draining the aux. camper battery over time when the camper is not in use.